-The charts below show the difference between the grant-day pay opportunity of TDC, targeted as a cash value at the grant date (base salary, STI and LTI), and the combined Realized Pay and Realizable Pay (of which the RSU, PSU and Option components vary with the price of Shares and also corporate performance measures in respect of PSUs) for (i) the Corporation's CEO for each calendar year since the date of his appointment and (ii) the Corporation's NEOs (other than the CEO) for the period 2018 to 2022.
-The differences in TDC and the combined Realized Pay and Realizable Pay primarily reflect the volatility in the price of Shares as it impacts LTI values.
+The charts below show the difference between the grant-day pay opportunity of TDC, targeted as a cash value at the grant date (base salary, STI and LTI), and the combined Realized Pay and Realizable Pay (of which the RSU, PSU and Option components vary with the price of Shares and also corporate performance measures in respect of PSUs) for the Corporation's CEO and the NEOs for the period 2019 to 2023.
+The differences in TDC and the combined Realized Pay and Realized Pay and Realized Pay primarily reflect the volatility in the price of Shares as it impacts LTI values.